William Chu

 Chu Hon Ming William (朱漢明; born July 16, 1971), known as William Chu, is a Macau football player and coach.
 He plays as a goalkeeper for clubs Hap Kuan, G.D.
 Lam Pak and G.D.
 Os Artilheiros.

 Managerial career

 He was appointed as the head coach of C.D.
 Monte Carlo from 2014 to 2016.
-He is currently the goalkeeper coach of Macau national team.
-He holds an AFC A Coaching License and AFC Advance Goalkeeping Coaching License.
+He is currently the goalkeeper coach of Macau national team and goalkeeping instructor for the Asian Football Confederation.
+He holds an AFC A License and AFC Level 3 Goalkeeping License.